JTSDK/jtsdk64-tools-dep/README.md

 ```

 >NOTE: For JAVA_HOME, either at the system level or script, this will need
 to be adjusted at some point.
-Currently, Java and associated apps like Ant, Maven and Gradle are "NOT" part of the Core Tools.
-No Immediate action is required for Java at this time.
+Currently, Java and associated apps like Ant,
+Maven and Gradle are "NOT" part of the Core Tools.
+No Immediate action is
+required for Java at this time.

-Before stating the installaiton:
+Before stating the installation:

 - Be sure all applications are closed
 - Perform a system re-boot
-- The run the main `jtsdk64-tools-3.1.0.exe` installer.
+- After which, run the main `jtsdk64-tools-3.1.0.exe` installer.

 ## Installation and Configuration